-- The time of day will appear in the display window, and the Clean key and door locked light will continue to glow. - Once the oven has cooled down for about 1 hour and the door locked light has gone out, the oven door may be opened. - To avoid possible burns, use care when opening the oven door after the self cleaning cycle.
+- The time of day will appear in the display window, and the Self Clean indicator light and Door Locked light will continue to glow. - Once the oven has cooled down for about 1 hour and the Door Locked light has gone out, the oven door may be opened. - To avoid possible burns, use care when opening the oven door after the self cleaning cycle.
 Stand to the side of the oven when opening the door to allow hot air or steam to escape.